Non-Academic Requirements

 Personal Statement

-The one-page essay should provide the Admissions Committee with a clear picture of the applicant’s reasons for choosing a career in veterinary medicine and the reasons the applicant is a good candidate for veterinary school.
-It is important to include details that will differentiate one applicant from another while avoiding repeating information that is included in other parts of the application.
-The essay should convey the applicant’s passion for veterinary medicine and incorporate information that demonstrates character, ideals, and aspirations through a conversational tone.
-Essays should be original, thoughtful, and well-written, and include the applicant’s career goals and their contributions to the profession.
+The personal VMCAS essay should provide the Admissions Committee with a clear picture of the applicant’s reasons for pursuing a career in veterinary medicine and why the applicant is a strong candidate for veterinary school.
+Applicants should include details that help distinguish them from other candidates while avoiding repetition of information already presented elsewhere within the application.
+The essay should convey the applicant’s passion for veterinary medicine and reflect their character, values, aspirations, and career goals through a genuine and conversational tone.
+Essays should be original, thoughtful, and well-written, and should highlight how the applicant hopes to contribute to the veterinary profession.

 Please note that this information is subject to change at the discretion of the CVM Admissions Committee.